AlexEne/AlexEne.github.io/_posts/2020-08-17-webassembly-without-the-browser-part-1.md

 }
 ```

-The cargo.toml of this project needs to have the following dependencies:
+The `Cargo.toml` of this project needs to have the following dependencies:
 ```toml
 [dependencies]
 wasmtime = "0.19"